gvwilson/sensibleadventures/short-stories/litany.md

 He knew exactly what it felt like to have someone notice that you were reading "that stuff", as his mother had indulgently called it.
-When he pointed out that the pictures weren't all that different from those in the esoteric texts she studied, she had laughed and declared a truce.
+When he pointed out that the pictures weren't all that different from those in the esoteric old texts she favored, she had laughed and declared a truce.

 Robbie was awake.
 More importantly,
-he was himself–the non-expression from earlier had been replaced by something weary but human.
+he was himself---the non-expression from earlier had been replaced by something weary but human.
 "You mean, other than dying?" he asked rhetorically in answer to a question that George hadn't heard.